Create a Website Account - Manage notification subscriptions, save form progress and more.

 To request a records check fill out the correct form located in the Records section.
 Please read the instructions completely and submit the correct fee (from the Fee Schedule) for your request.
 You can also obtain a paper application form at the Police Department front desk Monday through Thursday between the hours of 8:00 a.m. and 5:00 p.m. and Friday between 8:00 a.m. and Noon, except for holidays.
 There will be no faxing or emailing of criminal justice records.

-Contact the Steamboat Springs Police evidence specialist at 970-879-4344, ext 122 or check the current list of Found Property.
+Contact the Steamboat Springs Police evidence technician at 970-879-4344, ext 122 or check the current list of Found Property.

 Yes.
 Review Section 7-61 through 7-68 of the Steamboat Springs Municipal Code of Ordinances.

 By law, you are obligated to report any motor vehicle accident if it causes damage in excess of $1000 or causes an injury.